Late payment of commercial debts calculator

 After filling in the relevant dates and amounts, click [SHOW CALCULATION...] to get a detailed account of the interest and compensation, and see any error messages.

-- The 30-day rule is overriden if you agreed a different due date when you took the work on.
+- The 30-day rule is overridden if you agreed a different due date when you took the work on.

 - If your client is a public body, it should not let the clock tick for more than 30 days.

-- If your client is not a public body, and if you made a contract with it on or after 16 March 2013, it can ask you to agree to be paid later - after up to 60 days of clock-ticking.
+- If your client is not a public body, it can ask you to agree to be paid later - after up to 60 days of clock-ticking.
 In fact it can ask you to agree to even later payment - but this must not be "grossly unfair".

-- If you agreed your contract on or after 16 March 2013, and if your actual costs in recovering the date are greater than the statutory minimum compensation, you can claim your total actual costs.
+- If your actual costs in recovering the debt are greater than the statutory minimum compensation, you can claim your total actual costs.

 For clarity, we repeat: unless you explicitly agree otherwise, payment is still due 30 days after the clock starts ticking.